ADumbDoor/Swim-Mill-Revamped/README.md

 4. [sigaction](https://man7.org/linux/man-pages/man2/sigaction.2.html) (You may choose to use [signal](https://man7.org/linux/man-pages/man7/signal.7.html) instead, but I highly recommend the prior one.)

 5. [Makefile](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/) (You are only required to make a Makefile that uses what you learn up to the first Makefile iteration, but it is worth a read to go a bit further.
 You may either use multiple gcc compile commands in your first make rule, or you may create multiple make rules that run by calling your first make rule.
 [More on that here](https://makefiletutorial.com/#targets).)

+6. [Semaphores](https://man7.org/linux/man-pages/man7/sem_overview.7.html) (Be very familiar with what posting versus waiting does.)

 ### questions you should answer:
 * Q1.
 In what order should you perform the actions to create [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html)?
 (HINT: A minimum of three functions must be used the first time you create shared memory.)